 The corners of the books have a small symbol representing each specialty which makes it easier to search within specialities.

 These books are all hard-cover books that can be compared to an encyclopedia.
 The paper is glossy and quite sturdy.

 These books cover the medical curriculum and they’re easy to understand.
 So far I’ve actively used two of these books as an extra source of information on top of my own courses.
 Everything in this book is explained in such a way that anyone can understand and learn medicine.
-Most information fits on a few pages which is what the authors and co-authors intended to do and at which they did a terrific job.
+Most information fits on a few pages which is what the authors and co-authors intended to do.

 The quality of the books is excellent.
-I would say that that I find this to be a big achievement for a new book made by students (!) for students.
-The content of these books covers the most important parts of the medical curriculum.
-These books are also great when you’re studying because every topic is explained in a simple but exhaustive way.
+I would say that that I find this to be a big achievement for a new book made by and for students.
+The content of these books covers the most important parts of the medical curriculum however they’re also great when you’re studying because every topic is explained in a simple but exhaustive way.

 The books are aesthetically pleasing, the paper is of good quality and the pictures in the book are beautiful.
 The small details (such as the symbols in the corners of the book) make the difference between these books and others.

 So far only Dutch students are able to purchase these books, so if you’re Dutch and you have the opportunity to buy this book, definitely go for it.
 Belgian students can find them in ‘Acco’ book stores and students from The Netherlands can find them via their university and in book stores.
 They cost 129€ but they’re well worth their price.